 Photo credit: Glenn Bartley, 2009

 A marbled murrelet (Brachyramphus marmoratus) is a member of the alcid, or auk, family of swimming and surface-diving seabirds of the North Atlantic and Pacific, which includes 22 species including guillemots, puffins, auklets, murres, and 5 other murrelets.
 As a family, these web-footed birds spend 95% of their lives at sea swimming, foraging, mating, and loafing.
 They are agile underwater swimmers and use their wings to “fly” underwater like penguins.
 Alcids’ legs are set far back on their bodies, making them relatively clumsy on land where they seldom venture except to nest.
 Alcid nests are typically found on ledges and in burrows on rocky outcrops and coastal bluffs near the water’s edge.
 The marbled murrelet is not your typical alcid.
-It is unique in its nesting sites.
+It is unique in its selection of its nesting sites.

 During the summer breeding season, the marbled murrelet flies well inland to nest in trees.
 And not just any trees, but the large-limbed ancient conifers of the mature and old-growth coastal forests.
 In these trees, the murrelet finds high, wide, mossy platforms where it can make its web-footed landing, lay and incubate its one egg, and feed its chick until it fledges.
 During its time in the forests, the murrelet is camouflaged, silent, and secretive; its nest, egg, and chick are well hidden.